 If after reading the material here you’re interested in supporting our event, please contact Steve Lovell, Congress Secretary.
-His email address is at the foot of the page.
+There are contact details at the foot of this page, or you can use our contact form.

 We have designed a range of partnership packages to suit budgets from £100 to over £1,000.
 These are explained here.
 However, if you'd be interested in a more bespoke package tailored to your own situation we'd love to hear from you.